IvanCastillero/Data-Portfolio/README.md

 # Data Science and Analytics proyects

-Hi, I'm Ivan.
-I'm a data scientist with a background in psychology.
-My journey started at Universidad Católica Santa María la Antigua (USMA), where my interest in psychology evolved into a fascination with data science.
+Hi, my name is Ivan.
+I'm a psychologist AND a data scientist.
+I like to show information in a very undestandable and concise way, so below you will find bulletpoints with the most important information about myself as a professional and about this e-portfolio.

 Since 2022, I've been diving into data analytics, picking up key skills and knowledge.
 I've completed courses like the Google Data Analytics Certificate and furthered my education with a Post Graduate Program in Data Science and Data Management from the University of Texas.
 I've also tackled MIT's Data Science and Machine Learning program to understand how to make data-driven decisions.